oracle/terraform-provider-oci/website/docs/d/bds_bds_instance.html.markdown

 	* `state` - The state of the node.
 	* `subnet_id` - The OCID of the subnet in which the node is to be created.
 	* `time_created` - The time the node was created, shown as an RFC 3339 formatted datetime string.
+	* `time_maintenance_reboot_due` - The date and time the instance is expected to be stopped / started, in the format defined by RFC3339.
 	* `time_updated` - The time the cluster was updated, shown as an RFC 3339 formatted datetime string.
 * `number_of_nodes` - The number of nodes that form the cluster.
+* `number_of_nodes_requiring_maintenance_reboot` - Number of nodes that require a maintenance reboot
 * `state` - The state of the cluster.
 * `time_created` - The time the cluster was created, shown as an RFC 3339 formatted datetime string.
 * `time_updated` - The time the cluster was updated, shown as an RFC 3339 formatted datetime string.